How to use a computer mouse

 Below are several check boxes that can be used to practice left clicking.
 Check each of the boxes below.

 Opening a file or program

-To open a file or a program on a Windows computer, double-click the left mouse button on the icon of the program or file you want to open.
-To double-click press your left mouse button twice quickly.
+To open a file or program on a Windows computer, double-click the left mouse button on the icon of the file or program you want to open.
+To double-click, press your left mouse button twice quickly.
 For new computer users, double-clicking can be difficult because it requires two quick clicks.
 If you click too slow or move your mouse while clicking, it may not work.

 If you are having trouble double-clicking your mouse button, you can slow down the mouse clicking speed.

 Double-click this text.

 Double-clicking text practice

 Although double-clicking on an icon usually opens that file or application, some programs, operating system, menus, and other features may only require a single click to perform an action.